opensearch-project/documentation-website/_search-plugins/search-shard-routing.md

 - The time it took particular node to run previous requests.
 - Latency between coordinating node and selected node.
-- The size of the queue of node's search threadpool.
+- The size of the queue of node's search thread pool.

 You can turn off this feature using following curl command with user which has permissions to call REST APIs, mode details on REST API can be found at [REST management API settings]({{site.url}}{{site.baseurl}}/install-and-configure/configuring-opensearch/security-settings/#rest-management-api-settings):